This post is also available in: हिन्दी (Hindi)

 Recommended Reading: 15 Best Chess Books For Beginners, Intermediate & Advanced Players

 4. Grandmaster Boris Spassky

-Boris Spassky is most famous for his loss of the World Championship crown to Bobby Fischer at Reykjavik in 1972, in the most famous chess match of all time.
+The next on our list of the most famous chess players is Boris Spassky.
+He is the most famous chess player for his loss of the World Championship crown to Bobby Fischer at Reykjavik in 1972, in the most famous chess match of all time.
 Despite this dubious honor, Spassky has been considered one of the world’s best players for decades.

 World Junior Champion and a world title candidate by age 18, Spassky showed an early, hyper-aggressive brilliance that matured into seamless universality.
 He won the Soviet Championship twice outright, lost in playoffs twice more, and participated in seven Candidates Tournaments between 1956 and 1985, finally defeating Tigran Petrosian to become the 10th World Champion in 1969, the culmination of a decade and a half of dominance.